Liberty Place: Hotel and mall

 The Westin Philadelphia is a 14-story hotel located on 17th Street.
 The Westin contains 289-rooms, 14000 sqft of meeting space, a ballroom, and a restaurant.
 Near the entrance of the Westin on 17th Street is the entrance to Liberty Place's underground parking garage.
 The four-story garage, which also has an entrance on 16th street, has room for 750 cars.

 The Shops at Liberty Place contains 143000 sqft.
 The two-story mall faces Chestnut Street between 16th and 17th Street.
 The mall was designed to contain between 80 and 85 stores, including a food court area.
 The mall's main feature is a round atrium that is topped by a large glass dome.
 The dome is actually in the shape of a tetracontagon allowing a large amount of light into the mall and allows views of the Liberty Place towers and the PNC Bank Building.
 The glass dome is based on the main conservatory at the New York Botanical Garden.

+Jones Lang LaSalle (JLL) put the mall up for sale in January 2026.